Self-trust. Easy peasy lemon squeezy, right?

 It doesn’t matter how long you’ve been doubting yourself, it’s OK to start trusting yourself.

 You’re the only person who knows what’s best for you.
 I know that’s hard to trust but it’s true.

 So, please: trust yourself.

-For more on trusting yourself and your boundaries, you can read this 2017 post “How Can Fear Make Us Fat?”
+For more on trusting yourself and your boundaries, you can read “How Can Fear Make Us Fat?”